 Sunbathe and walk on St Kitt’s amazing beaches – The unique black sand beach at Dieppe Bay, located on the northern coast of St. Kitts.
 Cockleshell Beach – Certainly one of the more popular and vibrant beaches in St Kitts.
 This white sand beach is on the island’s southern tip.
 It has a laid-back beach bar scene and great seafood restaurants.
 Frigate Bay – a beautiful beach with a lively atmosphere.
 Here you will find activities day and night.
 North Frigate Bay faces the Atlantic Ocean and boasts the best views and quality sand.
 However, South Frigate Bay is where you will find most restaurants.

-Sugar Mas – Time for carnival on St Kitts.
+Sugar Mas – Time for the carnival on St Kitts.
 This event takes place in December and culminates on January 2nd.
 It is the last and also the first carnival in this region.
 Carnival is the largest national event in St Kitts.
 It unites visitors and residents.
 The whole island listens and dances to the sounds of soca and calypso music.

 Golf – A round at Half Moon Bay.
 Royal St Kitts Golf Club is a par-71 golf course with incredible views and challenges galore.
 In particular, there are 10 water hazards, 80 bunkers, and greens that stretch across 125 acres that overlook the ocean.
 You will find this golf course on the grounds of the St Kitts Marriott Resort in Basseterre.

 Ziplining – Sky Safari Tours offers a fascinating ziplining adventure.
 This zipline tour runs through the St Kitts rainforest.
-And you will also fly over magnificent Wingfield River.
+And you will also fly over the magnificent Wingfield River.

 Local Specialties – Saint Kitts Yacht Charter